IBM/operand-deployment-lifecycle-manager/docs/install/install-with-kind.md

 ```

 - `services` is a list defines the set for each service.
-- `name` is the service name, which should be the same as the services name in the `MetaOperatorConfig` and operator name in the `MetaOperatorCatalog`.
+- `name` is the service name, which should be the same as the services name in the `MetaOperatorConfig` and operator name in the `OperandRegistry`.
-- `channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperatorCatalog`.
+- `channel` is an optional setting, it can overwrite the `channel` defined in the `OperandRegistry`.
 - `state` defines if the service should be present or absent.
 - `description` is the description of the service.